molarom/chip8/README.md

 # CHIP-8 Emulator

-A fun side project I've been working on for some time now.
 CHIP-8 emulator written in C using SDL as the graphics library.
+Used this as practice for learning more about C. Not currently working.

 ## TODO